asmaamirkhan/DeepLearningNotes/3-CNNConcepts/README.md

+---
+description: ✨ Improving Neural Networks used in Computer Vision problems
+---
 # 🚩 Introduction to Convolutional Neural Networks
-Improving Neural Networks used in Computer Vision problems

 > This folder contains **theoric** details about CNNs

 ## 📚 Important Terms